 - We maintain climate neutral status and are working to reduce and offset CO2 emissions generated by our headquarters, manufacturing and business travel 10 percent below 2009 levels by 2015 on a normalizedbasis.

 - For Clif, it all starts with getting to know our suppliers and engaging in a two-way dialogue

-- All of our suppliers go through an extensive screening process for quality ingredient selection and sustainability performance.
+- All of our suppliers go through an extensive screening process for quality ingredient selection.

 - We want people to understand our expectations and sustainable sourcing goals.

 - To that end, we have a supplier code of conduct that speaks to our values and expectations on legal, social and environmental responsibility.
 Our code is based on select International Labor Organization (ILO) conventions and covers a full range of ethical trading issues focused on labor rights; including a safe environment, the right to organize, freedom to leave premises, and the absence of forced labor, slavery, human trafficking and discrimination in the workplace, among many others.